 Alternatives to try:

-If you experience aura migraines and you tend to be near a lot of different scents, be aware of your surroundings and document the different scents that occur when your migraine hits.
+If you experience aura migraines and you tend to be near a lot of different scents, be aware of your surroundings and document the different scents you experience when your migraine hits.

-The best way to understand your triggers are to be aware of your surroundings.
+The best way to understand your triggers is to be aware of your surroundings.